barrwani/barrwani.github.io/_projects/(1) Kalindis.md

 </details>

+It was similarly simple to set up the trajectory:
 <details>
-<summary> It was similarly simple to set up the trajectory. </summary>
+<summary> Code Snippet  </summary>
 <br>

 ```swift